ktptran/inventory-detection/README.md

 The following are implementation bugs for improvements:

-1. User state intact when refreshing web console.
-2. Authentication / authorization for API gateway and routes
+1. Authentication / authorization for API gateway and routes